XuqiaoLi/MultiMatchITR/README.md

 # MultiMatch ITR
-The R codes for our paper ***Multiple Treatments Matched Learning for Individualized Treatment Rules***.
+The R codes for our paper ***Multicategory Matched Learning for Estimating Optimal Individualized Treatment Rules in Observational Studies with Application to a Hepatocellular Carcinoma Study***.
 In our paper, a method based on matching is proposed to estimate the optimal ITRs with continuous and survival data in multi-arm observational study.

 ## Simulation studies